MatteV02/kotlin-core/src/main/kotlin/com/MatteV02/exercises/functional/README.md

 ## Kotlin Exercises (Functional)

-**[JustPrint.kt]** Write two static generic methods receiving, respectively, a generic List and a generic Map and printing to standard output their content following the template below.
+**[JustPrint.kt]** Write two functions receiving, respectively, a generic List and a generic Map and printing to standard output their content following the template below.
 Both methods must be 1 line long (see List.forEach(), Map.forEach()).